mooffie/mc/src/lua/doc/guide/60-standalone.md

 ## Example

-Put the following in a file named "hello":
+Put the following in a file named "listetc":

     #!/usr/bin/env mcscript

-    print("Hello World!")
+    -- List all the directories in /etc. for file in fs.glob("/etc/*/") do
+      print(file)
+    end

 ...turn on this script's executable bit:

     @plain
-    $ chmod +x hello
+    $ chmod +x listetc

 ...and run it:

     @plain
-    $ ./hello
+    $ ./listetc

 In your script you have access to all of MC's facilities, like the virtual file system.